-"Organic" dog food is not well regulated
+#1 Organic dog food is not well regulated.

-Unfortunately, being "organic" does not guarantee that food is good for your pup: Even if what you buy does contain organic ingredients, they may have been heavily processed in order to make the food shelf stable (thus stripping them of their nutritional value.)
+Unfortunately, being "organic" does not guarantee that the dog food is good for your pup: Even if what you buy does contain organic ingredients, they may have been heavily processed in order to make the food shelf stable (thus stripping them of their nutritional value.)
 Plus, according to Greg Aldrich, PhD, research associate professor and pet food program coordinator at Kansas State University, it's difficult to secure the raw ingredients to produce a truly organic pet food within the framework of the AAFCO guidelines.
 So the food may be organic, but not nutritionally complete.

-The word "organic" is often used to increase the seeming value of the food (and to charge you more!).
+The word "organic" is often used to increase the seeming value of the dog food (and to charge you more!).
 But because the commercial dog food category is still lacking in strict regulations, there are some organic brands that are using chemicals and preservatives in their food.
 Others will slap on an organic label without being completely honest about their ingredients.
 So you might be paying more for food that isn't worth it.

-Organic ingredients aren't necessarily better for dogs
+#5 Organic ingredients aren't necessarily better for dogs

-"There is no documented positive nutritional, health, or safety benefits to organic," Aldrich says.
+When it comes to dog food, "there is no documented positive nutritional, health, or safety benefits to organic," Aldrich says.
 There have been studies about the pros and cons of grains, raw food, and specific ingredients, but research on organic ingredients in a dog's diet is surprisingly lacking.
-So we really don't know—they could be healthier for pups or it could be exactly the same.
+So we really don't know—organic dog food could be healthier for pups or it could be exactly the same.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.